syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ## Enable tooltip

-Tooltips are used to show information about the segment, when you click the segment.
-You can enable tooltip by setting series [ShowTooltip]() property to true.
+Tooltips are used to show information about the segment, when hovers on the segment.
+Enable tooltip by setting series [ShowTooltip]() property to true.

 {% tabs %}